 For full details on affected City services, please visit ottawa.ca.

-Please take the time to read the latest statement from Dr. Vera Etches regarding the increase in cases in Ottawa, reopening childcare services, stage 3, and socializing safely.
+Please take the time to read the latest statement from Ottawa Public Health regarding COVID-19 and testing capacity.

 The Government of Canada, in collaboration with other orders of government and across sectors, has developed a new nation-wide mobile app to let users know if they may have been exposed to COVID-19.
 The voluntary app, called COVID Alert, is now available for free download, in the App Store and Google Play Store.